UC-OSPO-Network/ospo-survey-analysis/lessons_learned.md

 - I think we could have made the survey longer.
 Some of the pre-testers made comments to this effect.
 We could incorporate some of the questions from [this study](https://doi.org/10.7717/peerj-cs.963).
+- If we had known that this would be such a popular solution, I think we would have asked more questions about what people need from their computing infrastructure.
+More GPUs?
+More storage?
+JupyterHub?
+More documentation for their on-campus cluster?
 - Make sure that the user experience is good for non-contributors, aspiring contributors, and non-UC.
 We got more of these folks than I expected, so I wasn’t really paying close attention to the UX for those groups.